ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

 Today I’m sitting in the pediatric section at HealthEast’s Woodwinds Clinic.
-So many new born babies with their moms…so much hope for their future…so many dreams and expectations for what the future holds for them.
+There are so many newborn babies with their moms…so much hope for their future…so many dreams and expectations for what the future holds for them.
 Whether its being a ballerina or Eagle Scout, playing little league baseball or becoming the next gold medal Olympic gymnast – every parent has dreams for their children.
 You know exactly what I’m describing.
 You’ve had the same dreams and visions as I’ve had with my children.

 Things happen to all of us.
 In my house we call it gum drops and lollipops.
 However, sometimes things hit way too close to home.
 Not everything is simple when it comes to our lives.